malikpiara/moonwith/README.md

 # Moonwith

 🌙 Frontend for my personal platform.
-A blog with posts written in markdown + a couple of static pages and little experiments enabled by my API, [piara.li](https://github.com/malikpiara/piara.li).
+A blog with posts written in markdown + a couple of pages about my projects and little experiments enabled by my API, [piara.li](https://github.com/malikpiara/piara.li).
 Every page in the app is pre-rendered statically.
 Built with Next.js.

 The comment section is enabled by my API.
 The content is read and sent from there.